 - (i) Material alteration: where it is done without the knowledge and consent of the other, contract can be avoided by other party. - (ii) Insolvency: it can be done under certain particular circumstances. - (iii) Death of a promisor: contracts involving personal skill or expertise of promisor.
-When promisor dies, it cannot be performed by anyone else and hence comes to an end.

-(iv) Merger of rights: if an inferior right in a

-contract is merged into a superior right

-by the party.
+When promisor dies, it cannot be performed by anyone else and hence comes to an end. - (iv) Merger of rights: if an inferior right in a contract is merged into a superior right by the party.

-5. By Impossibility of performance / frustra-
+5. By Impossibility of performance / frustra=tion (Section 56)

-tion (Section 56)

-(i) Discharge by supervening impossi-

-bility is done in following ways:
+- (i) Discharge by supervening impossi-bility is done in following ways:

-(i) Death or personal incapacity
+- (i) Death or personal incapacity

-(ii) Death of personal incapacity (ii) Destruction of subject-matter
+- (ii) Destruction of subject-matter

-(iii) Non - existence or non- occurrence

-of certain essential things
+- (iii) Non existence or non- occurrence of certain essential things

-(iv) Change of Law
+- (iv) Change of Law

-(v) Declaration of war
+- (v) Declaration of war

 (ii) Discharge by supervening illegality

-If after making the contract, its

-performance becomes impossible due to

-alteration of law or act of any person, it is
+If after making the contract, its performance becomes impossible due to alteration of law or act of any person, it is discharged.

-discharged.

-(iii) Cases not covered by subsequent
+(iii) Cases not covered by subsequent impossibility

-impossibility

-(i) Partial impossibility
+- (i) Partial impossibility

-(ii) Commercial impossibility
+- (ii) Commercial impossibility

-(iii) Difficulty of performance
+- (iii) Difficulty of performance

-(iv) Default of a third party.
+- (iv) Default of a third party.

-(v) Strikes, lockouts, etc.
+- (v) Strikes, lockouts, etc.

-(iv) It is also known as frustration under
+- (iv) It is also known as frustration under English law.

-English law.

-43. Breach of (i) Actual Breach: If one party defaults in
+43. Breach of Contract

-contract performing his part of the contract on due
+- (i) Actual Breach: If one party defaults in performing his part of the contract on due date. - (ii) Anticipatory Breach: When a person repudiates the contract before the stipulated time for its performance has arrived.

-date.

-(ii) Anticipatory Breach: When a person

-repudiates the contract before the

-stipulated time for its performance has

-1 1 o mix and

-arrived.
+44. Types of Breach

+→ Actual Breach of Contract

+45. Anticipatory Breach of Contract

+It occurs when the promisor refuses altogether to perform his promise and signifies his unwillingness even before the time for performance has arrived.
+It may be by:

+- (1) Express repudiation, or - (2) Party disables himself.

+46. The aggrieved party may exercise either of following two options

-Types of Breach Types of Breach Actual Breach Anticipatory Breach During On due date of performance performance Actual Breach of Contract Actual Breach Manner Time A party fails On the due date During A party acts in of performance to perform performance such a A party refuses manner that it becomes to perform impossible for him to perform 45.
-Anticipatory It occurs when the promisor refuses altogether to Breach of perform signifies his promise unwillingness the time Contract even before for performance has arrived.
-It may be by: (1) Express repudiation, or (2) Party disables himself.
-(1) May wait till the due date i.e. it may treat the 46.
-The aggrieved contract as operative. party may (2) May decide not to wait till the due date, but exercise either of may immediately rescind the contract and following two bring an action for damages. options
+- (1) May wait till the due date i.e. it may treat the contract as operative. - (2) May decide not to wait till the due date, but may immediately rescind the contract and bring an action for damages.